chrisroederucdenver/learn_spark/README.md

 # TODO
 - I have figured out how to drop a table from within spark, so the run.sh script removes the file from the file system.
+- Explore how to see the impacts of nulls and open-joins on non-key attributes mistakenly included in the key